 Is it any good?

-This exciting, tense mystery series is reminiscent of two absolute media landmarks: Alien and Lost.
+This exciting, tense mystery series is reminiscent of two media landmarks: Alien and Lost.
 Like Alien (which shares a producer with this series in Ridley Scott), The Terror transports us to a strange and unfamiliar place: a mass of ice in the Arctic ocean in 1845, where there's nothing but vast expanse in all directions, including down into the gloomy depths of the water.
-The cinematography and art direction are stunning enough on their own, but story also manages to find plenty of surprises in the supposedly barren landscape, as the crews of the HMS Terror and the HMS Erebes explore the ice and what's underneath.
+The cinematography and art direction are stunning enough on their own, but the story also manages to find plenty of surprises in the supposedly barren landscape, as the crews of the HMS Terror and HMS Erebes explore the ice and what's underneath.

 Talk to your kids about ...